panzerdp/dmitripavlutin.com/content/posts/093-compare-strings/index.md

 > *Grapheme* is a minimally distinctive unit of writing in the context of a particular writing system.

 Ok, that's all interesting, but how does it relate to the safe comparison of strings?
-Using *different sets of characters* you can render *the same grapheme*.
+Some *graphemes* can be rendered using *different sequences of characters*.

 Particularly, there is a special set of characters named *combining characters* that modify the previous character to create new graphemes.
 Let's detail combining characters.